wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

 sudo dpkg -i grafana-rpi_6.7.4_armhf.deb
 ```

-7. Once Grafana installed, set it to startup on boot & start the Grafana process:
+7.Once Grafana installed, set it to startup on boot & start the Grafana process:

 ```
 sudo systemctl enable grafana-server sudo systemctl start grafana-server
 ```

-8. On the RPI CLI, prepare Influx DB for data using Influx CLI client (you may want to set your own credentials here!):
+8.On the RPI CLI, prepare Influx DB for data using Influx CLI client (you may want to set your own credentials here!):

 ```
 influx